-All Android devices managed by an organization through an EMM console must install a DPC app during setup.
+All Android devices that an organization manages through the EMM console must install a DPC app during setup.
 A DPC is an agent that applies the management policies set in the EMM console to devices.
-Depending on which development option is chosen, the EMM solution can be coupled with Android's DPC or with a custom user-developed DPC.
+Depending on which development option you choose, the user can couple their EMM solution with Android's DPC or with a custom DPC that they develop.